Description & Overview

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.

 Shagbark Hickory is also known as Scalybark or Carolina Hickory.
 Another common name of Shagbark is Shellbark Hickory, but this name is shared with the less common Carya laciniosa, also called Kingnut Hickory.
 Although their ranges overlap, Kingnut Hickory is more often found on bottomland sites while Shagbark is an upland tree.
-Kingnut also has more leaflets (5 to 9 instead of Shagbark’s 5 to 7), a larger fruit with less-pronounced husk segments, and orange lenticels on its twigs.
+Kingnut also has more leaflets (five to nine instead of Shagbark’s five to seven), a larger fruit with less-pronounced husk segments, and orange lenticels on its twigs.
 And if you’re still confused, you can rest easy knowing that Kingnut Hickory is not found naturally in Wisconsin, making identification a breeze in our state.

 Shagbark Hickory is a member of Juglandaceae family and does produce a miniscule amount of Juglone.
-Is it enough to make me worried about where to plant a tree?
+Is it enough to make you worry about where to plant a tree?
 Absolutely not.
 But if you plan on having a tomato garden around your hickory, you may be disappointed.
-While the levels of juglone exuded by hickory pale in comparison to Black Walnut, members of the Solanaceae (Nightshade) family, like tomatoes, are highly sensitive to juglone.
+While the levels of Juglone exuded by hickory pale in comparison to Black Walnut, members of the Solanaceae (Nightshade) family, like tomatoes, are highly sensitive to Juglone.

 Like oaks, Shagbark Hickory develops a deep taproot from seed and is notoriously difficult to transplant.
 The taproot is vital to a forest tree, allowing it to store energy in preparation for a canopy opening.
 This isn’t as important when you’ve got a nursery tree growing at adequate spacing and minimal competition.
 Our Shagbark Hickories are given a custom treatment in our nursery to ensure a healthy, fibrous, easily transplanted root mass.
 Growing Shagbark Hickory from seed can be a rewarding activity at home if you have access to nuts.
 However, don’t expect them to enjoy or even survive being dug up and moved after planting.